chemprop/chemprop/README.md

 `morgan_count` is count-based Morgan, radius 2 and 2048 bits.
 `rdkit_2d` is an unnormalized version of 200 assorted rdkit descriptors.
 Full list can be found at the bottom of our paper: https://arxiv.org/pdf/1904.01561.pdf
 `rdkit_2d_normalized` is the CDF-normalized version of the 200 rdkit descriptors.

-#### Molecule-Level Custom Features

-If you install from source, you can modify the code to load custom features as follows:

-1. **Generate features:** If you want to generate features in code, you can write a custom features generator function in `chemprop/features/features_generators.py`.
-Scroll down to the bottom of that file to see a features generator code template.
-2. **Load features:** If you have features saved as a numpy `.npy` file or as a `.csv` file, you can load the features by using `--features_path /path/to/features`.
-Note that the features must be in the same order as the SMILES strings in your data file.
-Also note that `.csv` files must have a header row and the features should be comma-separated with one line per molecule.
-By default, provided features will be normalized unless the flag `--no_features_scaling` is used.

 #### Atom-Level Features